Security at STET

 Match/discrepancy summaries, confidence scores, and audit logs are stored in your account.
 These results describe the relationship between files — not their contents.
 You own this data and can export or delete it at any time.

-Your email address, name, organization name, team member list, and billing information.
-Email and auth managed by Supabase Auth.
-Billing processed by Stripe — STET never sees or stores raw card data.
+Your email address, name, organization name, team member list, and plan status.
+Email and auth managed by InsForge Auth.
+Enterprise billing is handled via MSA — STET does not process payment card data.

 Infrastructure & Certifications